 - poor flood immunity, resulting in lengthy road closures

 - broader risks to health and safety for road users arising from poor road alignments, excessive corrugations and poor visibility.

 A key cause of these problems is the poor quality of the road.
 Over two-thirds of Tanami Road is unsealed with substantial sections being unformed.
 This surface has led to the development of signiﬁcant ruts and corrugations from heavy vehicles.

-This initiative aligns with the ﬁndings from the 2019 Australian Infrastructure Audit, as well as with other government priorities, such as Closing the Gap policies.
-Further, the initiative was identiﬁed as an infrastructure gap in the 2015 Northern Australia Audit.
+This proposal aligns with the ﬁndings from the 2019 Australian Infrastructure Audit, as well as with other government priorities, such as Closing the Gap policies.
+Further, the proposal was identiﬁed as an infrastructure gap in the 2015 Northern Australia Audit.